B2B SaaS marketing trends for 2026: the 14 trends you can’t afford to miss

 • Test and optimize performance per country

-Signal-based marketing may sound a bit technical, but the idea is simple: you respond to concrete signals from the market or your potential customers.
-Think of someone who visits your website several times.
-Or a company that has just hired a new sales manager.
-These are not coincidences—they are opportunities you don’t want to miss.
+Signal-based marketing is about responding to concrete signals from the market or from specific prospects: someone who visits your website three times in a week, a company that just hired a new sales manager, a prospect who started engaging with your LinkedIn content.
+These are not coincidences.
+They are moments of active change.

 Why it works